CodecoolGlobal/tech-interview-workbook-A-Bolf/docs/module_web_with_python.md

 application programming interface
 it's a set of functions that allows applications to access data and interact with external services.
 #### What is REST API?
+a REST API is an API that conforms to the REST(REpresentational State Transefer) architectural style.
 #### What is JSON?
 When to use?
+avaScript Object Notation is a data interchange format it's commonly used to transmit data objects that consist of key:value pairs.
 #### What is TCP/IP?
 What layers does it define, what are they responsible for?
+TCP/IP refers to the internet protocol suite.
+A set of protocols used on the internet and similiar networks.
+The TCP/IP model consists of 4 layers: link layer:Responsible for handling the physical side of the connection(network cables,wireless network,network interfaces etc.) internet layer:Responsible for the flow and routing of network traffic. transport layer: provides a reliable data connection between communicating devices and the application layer: allows the user to access and interface with the network(email,messagging apps,browsers etc.)
 #### What’s the difference between TCP and UDP?
+TCP is connection oriented while UDP is a connectionless protocol TCP is slower but more reliable because it acknowledges any packets sent with an ACK packet and also requires setting up a stable connection using a TCP 3way handshake before data can be sent.
+TCP also uses error checking with a crc32 checksum and re-send any corrupted data.
+UDP doesn't require any of those reliability measures.
+It simply sends the data continously, making it much faster.
 #### How does an HTTP Request look like?
 What are the most relevant HTTP header fields?
+An HTTP request consists of
+    A Request-line
+    Header fields
+    An empty line indicating the end of the header fields and sometimes a message-body

+the most relevant headers are:
+Method
+Host
+Path
+HTTP version
+Headers (optional)
+Query String (optional)
+Body (optional)
 #### How does an HTTP Response look like?
 What are the most relevant HTTP header fields?
+An HTTP response contains:

+A status line.
+A series of HTTP headers, or header fields.
+A message body, which is usually needed.

 #### What is DNS?
 How does it work?
+DNS is a naming system used to identify computers through the internet.
+DNS records store a computers public IP associated with it's domain name.
+When a user tries to acces a server using a URL a request is sent to the dns server with the domain name.
+The server resolves the domain name and returns the IP address associated with the domain name so the user's computer can connect to the server.
 #### What is a web server?
+A web server is a computer that stores web server software and the components of a website(html,css,js etc. files)
 #### Explain the client-server architecture.
+the client-server architecture is a centralized architechure.
+In a client-server architecture the central server hosts, delivers and manages most of the resources and services to be consumed by the client.
 #### What would you use a session for?
+sessions are used to store data for individual users against a unique ID.
+This can be used to store data between page requests
 #### What would you use a cookie for?
+to identify users as they navigate through different pages of a website,and to identify returning users.

 ## Software Development Methodologies

 #### What kind of software development methodologies do you know?
 What are the main features of these?
+Waterfall method:The waterfall method is a rigid linear model that consists of sequential phases, each phase must be complete before the other phase starts
+Agile development:
+Only work on the most important tasks at any given point in time Break tasks into small tasks for individuals to work on Catch up for about 10-20 minutes every morning on progress
 #### What are the SCRUM roles?
+There are 3 roles in scrum:
+Product Owner
+Development Team
+Scrum Master
 #### What are the SCRUM ceremonies?
+there are 5 scrum ceremonies or events
+    Sprint Planning.
+    Daily Scrum.
+    The Sprint.
+    Sprint Review.
+    Sprint Retrospective.

 #### What are the SCRUM artifacts?
+the main scrum artifacts are
+product backlog(what to do),
+sprint backlog(what to do in the current sprint), product increment(what got added to the product)
 #### What is the main goal of a retrospective meeting?
+ For the team members to discuss among themselves about how the work went during the last sprint so that better ways can be found to meet the project's goals
 #### Explain, when would you recommend to use the waterfall methodology?
+Waterfall should be used when:
+The project has strict  requirements
+Requirements and project scope are known and won't change Budget and timelines are fixed